Lisa Wexler: Broadcasting career

 Seeking a career in radio, Wexler completed the curriculum of the Connecticut School of Broadcasting in January 2006.
 She began her own show on September 30, 2006, airing on Cox Radio's 1400 WSTC/1350 WNLK in Fairfield County, Connecticut.
 Governor Jodi Rell was the first guest.
 The show grew from a 60-minute format on Saturday mornings to airing five days a week during the primetime slot of 4-6 PM.
 The show is a news-talk format that discusses local, national, and international news, entertainment, and culture.
 The show was also broadcast on WYBC- Yale Broadcasting, in 2008, and on WFAS-AM, a Cumulus station, from December 2011- June 2015.
 It was broadcast daily from 4-6 PM EST on AM 1490 WGCH in Greenwich, a Forte Family broadcaster until August 2019.
 On August 5, 2019, The Lisa Wexler Show moved to WICC600, a Connoisseur media station.

-The Lisa Wexler Show has won many awards.
-Westport Lifestyle Magazine named the show "Best Reader's Choice 2021".
-Reader's Choice Awards!
-Westchester Magazine named Lisa Wexler "Best Radio Host" in 2012 as a result of a reader survey.
-Moffly Media, publisher of several magazines in Connecticut, named Lisa Wexler the "Gold Coast Best Radio Personality" in 2009, 2010, and 2011 as a result of their annual reader survey.
-In 2010, Wexler won the "Gracie Award" in the Outstanding Talk Show/News category from the American Women in Radio and Television for her interview with Gloria Steinem.
-In 2011, the CT Press Club named The Lisa Wexler Show the best radio show in the state and the Jewish Ledger named her one of the state's top Movers and Shakers.
-Lisa appears on television often, and appeared on a weekly segment called "Wexing poetic" on CT-FOX 61.
-In 2022, Lisa won a host of Connecticut Press Club Awards and took First Place Honors in the National Federation of Press Women for her January 7, 2021 interview with Congressman Jim Himes.

 Writing career

 Along with her mother Gloria Kamen and sister Jill Zarin, Lisa co-authored Secrets of a Jewish Mother, a Jewish secular culture book published in April 2010 (Penguin/Dutton).
 The award-winning book was also published in Japanese, Russian and Chinese, as well as in a paperback edition.
-Jill Zarin is one of the original "Housewives of New York City" airing on Bravo TV.
-Lisa has published op-ed pieces in Hearst Newspapers and The Hartford Courant.